Accelerated ADMM: Automated Parameter Tuning and Improved Linear Convergence: Parameter Selection

-In unconstrained first-order methods, accelerated algorithms are parametrized by a {step-size}, a {damping}-parameter, and an {extrapolation}-parameter, where each quantity has provable optimal tunings \citep{Freeman2028}.
-For ADMM in contrast, convergence proofs and parameter selection of $\nu_1, \nu_2, \alpha$ have been traditionally difficult.
-In this section we explore different parameter selection heuristics and show the influence on the convergence rates $\rho$ that are obtained from Theorem~\ref{thm:worst-case cng thm}.
-As initial heuristics, we adopt the same parameter tuning schemes of accelerated gradient methods.
-Next, we perform a grid-search to identify potentially superior configurations.
+We investigate different parameter selection heuristics for $\nu_1$ and $\nu_2$.
+As initial heuristics, we adopt the same parameter tuning schemes of \meisam{AGMs.} Next, we perform a grid search to identify potentially superior configurations.